andrewwinters5000/2025_nonlinear_bndy_flux/code/README.md

 ```julia
 trixi2vtk(joinpath("out", "solution_*.h5"), output_directory="out", nvisnodes=8)
 ```
-The ParaView state files for the channel flow figures is available in `mms_figures.pvsm` and the plots of the geostrophic adjustment in `geostrophic_figures.pvsm`.
+The ParaView state file for the channel flow figures is available in `mms_figures.pvsm` and the state file for the geostrophic adjustment figures in `geostrophic_figures.pvsm`.

 ## Burgers'